A $p$-adic arithmetic inner product formula: Introduction

-In Section \ref{ss:4}, we construct the so-called Selmer theta lifts under a certain modularity hypothesis, which are Selmer group analogues of the classical theta lifts, and study their $p$-adic heights.
-Before further discussion, we point out that such modularity hypothesis is automatic after certain Hecke actions if we assume the converse of Theorem \ref{th:main}, that is, $\rH^1_f(E,\rho_\pi(r))$ vanishes.
-This is why we do not need such modularity hypothesis in the statement of Theorem \ref{th:main}.
-In \S\ref{ss:setup}, we introduce further notation for the whole section.
-In \S\ref{ss:theta}, we construct Selmer theta lifts $\Theta_\phi^\sel(\varphi)_L$ as the inner product of a form $\varphi$ of $\pi$ (or $\hat\pi$) and the cycle class of Kudla's generating function $Z_{\phi,L}$ for $\phi\in\sS(V^r\otimes_F\dA_F^\infty)^L$, assuming the modularity hypothesis.
-We show that $\Theta_\phi^\sel(\varphi)_L$ is naturally an element in the Selmer group $\rH^1(E,\rV_{\pi,L})$ (or $\rH^1(E,\rV_{\hat\pi,L})$).
-In \S\ref{ss:aipf}, we state the precise version of our $p$-adic arithmetic inner formula, which is slightly stronger than Theorem \ref{th:main1} by taking rationality into account.
-We explain that it makes sense and suffices to consider the $p$-adic height pairing $\langle Z_{T_1}(\phi_1),Z_{T_2}(\phi_2)\rangle_E$ between (weighted) special cycles for a certain pool of Schwartz functions, together with a formula decomposing the (global) $p$-adic height pairing into local ones.
-In \S\ref{ss:height1}, we compute local $p$-adic height pairings between special cycles at (nonarchimedean) places of $E$ not above $p$, based on Theorem \ref{th:index} that relates local $p$-adic heights to Beilinson's local indices and the formulae for the latter from previous works \cites{LL,LL2}.
+In Section \ref{ss:4}, we construct the so-called Selmer theta lifts, which are Selmer group analogues of the classical theta lifts, and study their $p$-adic heights.
+In \S\ref{ss:setup}, we introduce further notation for the whole section and study the rationality of local theta liftings.
+In \S\ref{ss:height}, we construct a canonical projection from the absolute $p$-adic cohomology to the Galois cohomology $\rH^1(E,\rV_{\pi,L})$ or $\rH^1(E,\rV_{\hat\pi,L})$, and define $p$-adic height pairings on the latter.
+In \S\ref{ss:theta}, we state a theorem (Theorem \ref{th:modularity}) on the modularity of Kudla's generating functions valued in the Selmer groups of the above Galois cohomology, and then construct Selmer theta lifts which belong to the Selmer groups.
+In \S\ref{ss:aipf}, we state the precise version of our $p$-adic arithmetic inner formula (Theorem \ref{th:aipf}), which is slightly stronger than Theorem \ref{th:main1} by taking rationality into account.
+In \S\ref{ss:strategy}, we present our strategy of reducing Theorem \ref{th:modularity} to the problem of computing $p$-adic height itself, and explain that it makes sense and suffices to consider the $p$-adic height pairing $\langle Z_{T_1}(\phi_1),Z_{T_2}(\phi_2)\rangle_E$ between (weighted) special cycles for a certain pool of Schwartz functions, together with a formula decomposing the (global) $p$-adic height pairing into local ones.
+In \S\ref{ss:height1}, we compute local $p$-adic height pairings between special cycles at (nonarchimedean) places of $E$ not above $p$, based on a result of Scholl that relates local $p$-adic heights to Beilinson's local indices and the formulae for the latter from previous works \cites{LL,LL2}.
 In \S\ref{ss:height2}, we study local $p$-adic height pairings between special cycles at $p$-adic places of $E$.
-With a crucial ingredient (Theorem \ref{th:crystalline}) on the crystalline property of the corresponding bi-extensions, we show that the local $p$-adic heights approach to $0$ $p$-adically when one repeatedly applies a certain operator $\rU_p$ to the Schwartz functions.
-In \S\ref{ss:proof}, we finish the proof of Theorem \ref{th:main} and Theorem \ref{th:aipf} by using the previous formulae on local $p$-adic heights and a limiting argument.
-In \S\ref{ss:measure}, we collect some basic facts about $p$-adic measures that are used in the previous subsection.
+With a crucial ingredient (Theorem \ref{th:crystalline}) on the crystalline property of the corresponding bi-extensions, we show that the local $p$-adic heights approach $0$ $p$-adically when one repeatedly applies a certain operator $\rU_p$ to the Schwartz functions.
+In \S\ref{ss:proof}, we finish the proof of Theorem \ref{th:main} assuming a nonvanishing result (Proposition \ref{pr:modularity3}), by using the previous formulae on local $p$-adic heights together with certain limit processes.
+In \S\ref{ss:proof1}, we prove Proposition \ref{pr:modularity3} by a variant of the $p$-adic doubling formula from \S\ref{ss:construction}; then we complete the proof of Theorem \ref{th:aipf}.